cameron-marsden/Naive-Bayes-RT/README.md

 # Naive-Bayes-RT
 Example of Naive Bayes using Rotten Tomatoes critic data.
+Use .ipynb file.